purejava/secret-service/README.md

    <version>1.0.0</version>
 </dependency>
 ```

+# Documentation
+For documentation please take a look at the [Wiki](https://github.com/purejava/secret-service/wiki).

 # Donation
 It took me about a month to develop and test this library.
 You can use it for free.
 If you like this project, why not buy me a cup of coffee?